Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with the single parameter 'device_id' documented as 'NinjaOne device ID'.
-The description adds no additional meaning beyond this, such as examples or context for the device ID.
-Baseline 3 is appropriate since the schema does the heavy lifting.
+Schema coverage is 100% with 'device_id' described as 'NinjaOne device ID'.
+The description adds no further parameter meaning beyond echoing the necessity of a specific device.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.